 I can’t wait for Incognito 2023.

 Tripfysh.
-A reproduction from an original McSherry triptych painting of 2022 by artist Kevin McSherry.
+A reproduction from an original triptych painting of 2022 by artist Kevin McSherry.
 These paintings were sold individually as part of the Incognito art sale for charity The Jack & Jill Foundation, Dublin.
 However, in this reprodution, they're presented together as they were meant to be seen.
 This is a museum-quality archival giclée print.